harishbommakanti/harishbommakanti.github.io/content/experience.md

 >
 > *May 2022 - Aug.
 2022*

-- Added code to and united 3+ projects using C++/CMake code to query phone GPU diagnostics.
+- Enhanced and united 3+ projects using C++/CMake code to easily query mobile phone GPU diagnostics.
 - Established guidelines for testing this new functionality using GoogleTest.
-- Optimized speed and size by 10x of the GPU crash reporting system in Linux KMD using Python and C.
+- Optimized speed and size of the GPU crash reporting system in Linux KMD by 10x using Python and C.

 ---